 Hendricks Park is Eugene’s oldest city park.
 The park covers 80 acres of land and offers visitors beautiful views of the Willamette Valley.
 This Eugene, Oregon, gem is home to the renowned Rhododendron garden and other native plants.
 These include Douglas firs, ferns, and wildflowers like irises and trilliums.

-It’s laced with paths and a 12-mile Ridgeline Trail at the northern terminus.
+It has paths and a 12-mile Ridgeline Trail at the northern terminus.
 This makes the park a haven if you’re interested in hiking or bird-watching.
 Nature lovers will enjoy retreating to the tranquility of Hendricks Park.
-You can use the picnic areas and playgrounds in the park or just relax and take in the scenery.
+You can use the picnic areas and playgrounds in the park or relax and take in the scenery.

 And don’t worry about a place to stay if you plan to visit Hendricks Park.
 Book one of the available VRBO properties in the area and enjoy your Eugene getaway.